-- Never use the trails at dark and always follow posted regulations.
+- Never use the trails alone and always let someone know where you are going.

 - Wear reflective material and carry a whistle or noisemaker.

-- Use discretion when acknowledging strangers, and follow your intuition about unfamiliar people and areas.
+- Trust your instincts.
+Don't walk where you feel uncomfortable.
+Use discretion when acknowledging strangers, and follow your intuition about unfamiliar people and areas.

 - Trails are available for use from sunrise to sunset each day.

 - Park in well-lit, heavily traveled areas if possible.